monirul87/BongoBd-Test-SRE/SRE-Test-Answer.md

 # Q. Currently there’s no monitoring in place for the above single web server.
 How and what application will you use to monitor the resources/process in your new design?

-# Answer: Amazon CloudWatch for AWS server & we can use zabbix or nagios for the on premises server.
+Answer: Amazon CloudWatch for AWS server & we can use zabbix or nagios for the on premises server.

+# Q. In our server we want to create a user who can only view logs using `less` from this path /var/log.
+Please explain how to achieve this.

+Answer:
+1. We need to create a user (Command: useradd monirul)
+2. Set password for the user monirul (Command: passwd monirul)
+3. Apply acl on /var/log for that user (Command: setfacl -m u:monirul:r-- /var/log/)
+4. Login to the server with the user monirul
+5. Check the log by using less command (Command: less -f /var/log)